Nymphomaniac: Vol. II poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Joe actively chooses to begin sessions with K, submitting to brutal physical punishment.
 This is her deliberate entry into a darker world of violent sexuality and self-annihilation., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Joe takes P (a young protégé) under her wing as a debt collector, creating a false sense of purpose and maternal connection.
+Structural examination shows that this crucial beat Joe takes P (a young protégé) under her wing as a debt collector, creating a false sense of purpose and maternal connection.
 This seeming uplift masks her continued descent and exploitation of the vulnerable girl., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Joe accepts her nature completely - she is a nymphomaniac, a bad person, and cannot be redeemed.
 This brutal self-knowledge allows her to act with clarity on who she truly is., demonstrating the transformation achieved throughout the journey.